joinpursuit/8-0-technical-curriculum/01-fundamentals/reference-types/readme.md

 # Reference Types

 Recall that earlier on you heard about primitive types.
-In particular, you learned about five different primitive types in JavaScript you would use often: undefined, null, string, number, and boolean.
+In particular, you learned about five different primitive types in JavaScript you would use often: `undefined`, `null`, `string`, `number`, and `boolean`.
 Notice that list excludes objects.

 In this lesson, you'll learn about reference types.
 Reference types are very different than primitive types in a few important ways.
 By the end of this lesson you'll be able to distinguish between the two types and learn about destructive and non-destructive methods.